-The project successfully demonstrated a novel traffic-scheduling algorithm, implemented using NTCIP, making the concept portable to multiple vendors.
-The scheme is adaptable with future flexibility in place as more experience is obtained, and does not require any change to existing traffic-control infrastructure.
-In cases of high traffic volume, the LQF-MWM algorithm yields an average vehicle delay that is half of that observed when a traditional National Electrical Manufactures Association (NEMA) controller operates the signals using standard NEMA sequencing.
-For example, assuming 900 vehicles/hour/approach in unequal route distribution, the average truck delay for the LQF-MWM algorithm is 110 seconds, while use of the traditional controller logic results in 195 seconds.
-Because the LWF-MWM algorithm gives priority to trucks, they experience very low delay and stop less frequently at intersections.
+The project successfully demonstrated that a new algorithm could be implemented using NTCIP, making the concept portable to multiple vendors.
+The approach is adaptable to change as more experience is developed and does not require any change to existing traffic control infrastructure.

+In cases of high traffic volume, the LQF-MWM algorithm yields an average vehicle delay that is half that observed when traditional National Electrical Manufactures Association (NEMA) controller controls the signals.
+For example, assuming the 900 vehicles/hour/approach in unequal route distribution, the average truck delay for the LQF-MWM algorithm is 110 seconds, while use of the traditional controller logic results in 195 seconds.
+Since we give priority to trucks they often experience very low delay and stop less at intersections.
 However, cars experience a slightly higher delay than that observed when using the traditional controller logic.
-Assuming, once again, 900 vehicles/hour/approach, the average car delay for LQF algorithms is 180 second while it is only 140 seconds for traditional controller logic.
-In summary, this twoyear effort successfully achieved its objective in assessing the feasibility of collaborative heavy vehicle/traffic signal operation using real control-logic hardware.
-It is concluded that improved heavy-traffic-flow efficiency and safety is attainable with the proposed framework.
+Assuming, again, 900 vehicles/hour/approach, the average car delay for LQF algorithms is 180 seconds while it is only 140 seconds for traditional controller logic.

+In summary, the year 1 effort successfully achieved its objective to assess the feasibility of collaborative heavy vehicle/traffic signal operation.